department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - Describe expected call patterns
   - API calls will follow standard REST request patterns, triggered when users navigate to relevant screens in the mobile app (debt overview, debt details, copayments, etc.)
 - **Are there new endpoints or services that require rate limiting or throttling?**
+  - No, the new medical_copays controller endpoints will follow existing vets-api rate limiting patterns already in place.
 - **Are there any third party integrations, and how are they vetted?**
+  - No new third party integrations are being introduced.
+The project uses existing VA backend systems already vetted and integrated within vets-api.
 - **Are there any new scheduled/cron jobs?
 If so, how are their intervals and impact considered? (especially with regard to periods of higher traffic or times when Sidekiq and infrastructure is already handling a high volume of jobs?)**
+  - No, this project does not introduce any new scheduled or cron jobs.
+All functionality is based on real-time API requests.
 - **Is schema validation enforced (ex: using the vets-json-schema repo)?**
+  - Yes, schema validation will be enforced following existing vets-api patterns using the vets-json-schema repository for API request/response validation.

 ## External API changes
 - List new or modified APIs for upstream or external systems